 copy the profile link

-and then go to the Ghouls Mobile friendly Tester Page,
+and then go to the Google's mobile friendly Tester Page,

 which is located on the search that